tempertemper/www.tempertemper.net/src/site/posts/2022-01-28--wcag-but-in-language-i-can-understand.md

 ### Readable

 #### 3.1.1 Language of Page
-There's a `lang` attribute on the `<html>` element.
+There's a `lang` attribute on the `<html>` element that matches the language of the page.

 #### 3.1.2 Language of Parts
 Any parts of the page that are in a different language to the page itself are marked up with the appropriate `lang` value.
-Names and phrases *derived* from other languages don't need this.
+Names and phrases *derived* from other languages, like "Déjà vu" in English, don't need this.

 ### Predictable